Using a Patient Transfer Board: Questions and Answers

 What are the advantages to the caregiver and patient?

 For a caregiver, a patient transfer board eliminates the strain on one’s back ordinarily experienced in lifting a patient completely.
 For a patient, a transfer board provides safety and ease in moving to a seat.
 Most patients who are able to use a transfer board can learn to do it with only a little help, and some can use a transfer board completely independently.
-It is useful to practice, so the patient knows what to expect and so the caregiver can be certain that the patient is safe.
+Also, it is useful to practice, so the patient knows what to expect and so the caregiver can be certain that the patient is safe.
 Caregivers should anticipate where a transfer may be regularly made in daily activities, and plan to arrange furniture and equipment for it.

 How can I learn how to use a transfer board with my loved one?